 In 2008 I got married and tried to slowly introduce my wife to the doctrines taught by Shepherd's Chapel.
 Fortunate for me she was stubborn and would not give on much so I didn't try to push it too hard on her.
 I figured I would just plant the seeds and hope for the best.
 Around 2009 is when I started to have some doubts about certain doctrines (especially election) taught by Shepherd's Chapel but I suppressed those doubts as best I could.
 Then the Lord blessed me with a good job in 2010 that allowed me some time to do more Bible studies and reading.
 I made a conscious effort to read the Bible without listening to Murray or anybody; I was having some doubts and didn't want anybody influencing my studies.
 I read through the Old Testament once and the New Testament several times over the course of a year.
 I took Murray's advice and "checked him out" and I found that several of his doctrines were far from Biblical.

 By February of 2011 (I was 32 at the time) I had totally rejected Shepherd's Chapel's false doctrines.
 That would put me at 20+ years of knowledge of their doctrines and teachings.
 God opened my eyes to the false teachings of Arnold Murray and I was convinced of Reformed Theology though my personal Bible studies.
-I attend a Bible believing and teaching local Church (and yes, they teach verse-by-verse).
+I am a member of a Bible believing and teaching local Church, Hanson Baptist Church (and yes, they teach verse-by-verse).